-Budgeted cost: £ 19,560
+Budgeted cost: £ 19,335

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a Pupil Welfare Officer EWO Impacts positively on pupil attendance.
-3,6 Family Support Worker allocation of time Key member of staff for Children in Need, Families in Need, Social Service Involvement, Early Help strategy deployed 3,6 Subsidise transport costs, and outings to ensure all children can participate.
-To support parents and families in enabling children to participate in extracurricular activities and reduce costs.
+3,6 1 x 0.5 Family Support Worker allocation of time.
+Key member of staff for Children in Need, Families in Need, Social Service Involvement, Early Help strategy deployed 3,6 1 x 0.2 teacher to support classes of Family Learning to extend and support children outside of the classroom.
+An additional days teaching to deliver adult learning sessions with parents and children.
+Supporting both parents and children to extend learning beyond the classroom.
+4,6 Subsidise transport costs, and outings to ensure all children can participate.
+To support parents and families in enabling children to participate in extra- curricular activities and reduce costs.
 3,6 Purchase of for e.g., uniforms, clothes, PE kits Ensures all pupils are equally equipped 3,6

-Total budgeted cost: £131,560
+Total budgeted cost: